 Cap.
-2. No. 23 of 2013.
+2.

 MEMORANDUM OF OBJECTS AND REASONS

 Statement of the Objects and Reasons for the Bill

 The principal object of this Bill is to put in place a legal framework to facilitate prompt payment for supply of goods, works and services procured by government entities both at the national and county level.